gpetuhov/AndroidInterview/README.md

 * Could you give me an example of technology that inspires you?
 * What’s your favorite part about bringing a new product to the market?
 * Tell me about the project you’re proud of
+* Tell me about the time when you had to deal with an unexpected issue

 Use STAR framework